Biggest winners and losers from the Fed’s interest rate hike

 With the national debt above $30 trillion, rising rates will raise the costs of the federal government as it rolls over debt and borrows new money.
 Of course, the government has benefited for decades from a secular decline in interest rates.
 While rates might rise cyclically during an economic boom, they’ve been moving steadily lower long term.

 For now, the interest rates on debt remain at historically attractive levels, with 10-year and 30-year Treasurys running well below inflation.
 As long as inflation remains higher than interest rates, the government is slowly taking advantage of inflation, paying down prior debts with today’s less valuable dollars.
-That’s an attractive prospect for the government, of course, but not for those who buy its debt.
+That’s an attractive prospect for the government but not for those who buy its debt.

 Bottom line